ADD / ADHD Regimen

 (at least 25mg potency for teens and adults) as well as betaine (also known as

-multivitamin must be used, two of the best are Twinlab Animal
+multivitamin must be used, one of the best is Twinlab Animal

 afternoon.
 Do not take multivitamins in the evening.
 See the Multivitamin section for more information.

 Take a multimineral in the evening after dinner or before bed.
 The calcium and magnesium in the multimineral are more important in some cases than the multivitamin.
 There are many described in the Multimineral section but two good ones for this purpose are Now Bone Strength or Jarrow Mineral Balance.
-For chewables, look for either Vitacost Calcium Citrate with Magnesium Chewables or Nature's Plus Nutri-Cal Hearts.
+For chewables, look for Nature's Plus Nutri-Cal Hearts.
 See the Multimineral section for more information.

 Next, ensure adequate consumption of essential fatty acids (EFAs).
 These can be as important to mental focus and overall brain function as vitamins and minerals.
 Enzymatic Therapy Eskimo-3 comes in very small gelcaps and is a souce of omega 3 oils in the EPA form.
 Jarrow Omega Balance contains both omega 3 and omega 6 oils and may be a better choice if the diet is so poor that not even adequate undamaged omega 6 oils are not consumed.
 If gelcaps cannot be swallowed, even the small Eskimo-3's, consider a liquid fish oil such as Carlson's Fish Oil or flax oil such as Barlean's.
 There is a new omega 3 EFA supplement that comes in small packets called Coromega.
 It comes in lemon-lime, orange, and orange-chocolate flavors and is sweetened with stevia.
 It has much less of a fishy taste than even the highly rated lemon flavored Carlson's Fish Oil and is appropriate for adults, too.
 See the EFA Supplement section for more information.